Table of Contents

 7. University of Erlangen-Nuremberg (FAU)

-FAU offers a research-focused Master’s in IT Security, covering cryptography, secure communication, network forensics, and privacy engineering.
+FAU offers a research-focused Master’s in IT Security, covering cryptography, stable communication, network forensics, and engineering.
+The university collaborates carefully with industry partners, allowing college students to work on actual-world protection demanding situations and gain fhands-on experience.

 8. Stuttgart University